sunscrapers/djamazing/README.rst

         'S3_KEY_ID': '...',
         'S3_SECRET_KEY': '...',
         'S3_BUCKET': '...',
+        'SIGNATURE_TIMEOUT': datetime.timedelta(seconds=2),
     }

    For unprotected mode omit the ``CLOUDFRONT_KEY`` and ``CLOUDFRONT_KEY_ID`` keys.
    If you want to store a cloudfornt key in the file ``CLOUDFRONT_KEY_FILE`` parameter may be also used with file path.
+   Note that the `SIGNATURE_TIMEOUT` is the time that doesn't require any human interaction, only the browser to handle the redirection.
+If unspecified - it defaults to 1.5 second.
 4. Add threadlocals middleware ``'threadlocals.middleware.ThreadLocalMiddleware'`` to your ``MIDDLEWARE``
 5. Add djamazing URLs to ``urls.py``::